NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Related Work

 \section{Related Work}

+\paragraphtitle{Data Generators} Existing data generators for tabular data typically focus on modeling the distribution of a static table~\cite{DBLP:journals/sigmod/RGPW24,DBLP:conf/icml/KotelnikovBRB23,DBLP:conf/iclr/Zhang0SSQFRK24}.
+To improve flexibility, some recent approaches~\cite{DBLP:conf/nips/XuSCV19,DBLP:journals/pacmmod/LiuFTLD24} propose conditional generation models that support data synthesis under given schema constraints or workload patterns.
+However, these methods do not explicitly incorporate distribution drift into the generation process.
+As a result, their conditional mechanisms are not designed to support effective generation of evolving data distributions.
+In contrast, the drift generator in \dbname explicitly models distributional changes, enabling the synthesis of data with controlled drift.
+This further enables fine-grained evaluation of learned database components under evolving drift conditions.

-\paragraph{Benchmarks for Learned Database Components} Multiple benchmarks have been devised for various learned database components, such as learned query optimizers~\cite{DBLP:journals/pvldb/HanWWZYTZCQPQZL21,DBLP:journals/corr/abs-2408-16170}, learned indexes~\cite{DBLP:journals/pacmmod/LanBCB23,DBLP:journals/pvldb/SunZL23}, disk-oriented~\cite{DBLP:journals/pacmmod/LanBCB23,DBLP:journals/pvldb/Ma0L0M22} and hardware-enhanced learned components~\cite{DBLP:journals/pacmmod/MoCWCB23,DBLP:journals/pvldb/0006CJLXWLWZZWR22}, \emph{etc}.
-Recent studies~\cite{DBLP:conf/sigmod/ZhuWDZ24,DBLP:conf/sigmod/MarcusNMTAK21} also attempt to explore benchmarking learned database components under drifted data or workloads.
-However, their drift modeling remains simplistic, failing to capture diverse drift scenarios needed for a systematic performance assessment across different learned database components. \dbname, in contrast, provides controllable and effective drifted data and workload generation, enabling a more comprehensive performance evaluation under diverse drift scenarios.
+\paragraphtitle{Benchmarks for Learned Database Components} Multiple benchmarks have been devised for various learned database components~\cite{DBLP:journals/pvldb/HanWWZYTZCQPQZL21,DBLP:journals/corr/abs-2408-16170,DBLP:journals/pacmmod/LanBCB23,DBLP:journals/pvldb/SunZL23,DBLP:journals/pacmmod/MoCWCB23,DBLP:journals/pvldb/0006CJLXWLWZZWR22,DBLP:journals/pvldb/Ma0L0M22}.
+Among them, several recent studies have attempted to benchmark learned database components under data and workload drift~\cite{DBLP:journals/pvldb/NegiWKTMMKA23,DBLP:journals/pvldb/LehmannSS24,DBLP:conf/sigmod/KimJSHCC22,DBLP:journals/pvldb/SunZL23,DBLP:journals/pvldb/WongkhamLLZLW22}.
+These efforts typically treat drift in a case-by-case manner, and therefore only partially reveal how different types and degrees of drift affect system performance. \dbname, in contrast, provides controllable and effective drift-aware data and workload generation, enabling a more comprehensive performance evaluation under diverse drift scenarios.
+As more learned database components emerge, such as cardinality estimators based on more generalizable models~\cite{DBLP:journals/pvldb/LiWZDZ023,DBLP:journals/corr/abs-2505-04404,DBLP:conf/cidr/KipfKRLBK19}, and as end-to-end learned DBMSs begin to integrate these components~\cite{neurdb-scis-24}, \dbname serves as a valid and general benchmark suite to support the continued improvement of their robustness.